Advanced Guide to Crowdfunding Payment Solutions or How to Analyse a Payment Gateway

 - Goji investments

-To be able to process payments, your company has to be registered with the SEC, FINRA or FCA if you’re operating in the US or UK respectively.
+To run a crowdfunding platform, you company has to be registered with the SEC, FINRA, FCA, ESMA or other local regulator in the US, UK or Europe.
 The platform has to be registered either as a funding portal or a broker-dealer and undergo corresponding compliance procedures.